kyshel/111/draft/doc.md

 # 0819
 embrace the change, do the thing that challenge

 # workflow
 - augument image by limiting window
-- split pkls to boost load speed
+- save pkls every nob, to boost load speed